spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
 Dont forget to report your issues to the [Loki-network](https://github.com/loki-project/loki-network/issues) repository if you find them, especially if you solved the issue.

-### 3. Joining the Lokinet IRC Chat
+### 3. Joining a Lokinet IRC Chat

-Once you can access a SNApp with a `.loki` suffix you can then join any IRC chat hosted on the Lokinet.

-We suggest reading through the [#test-services](../../../Lokinet/Guides/AccessingSNApps/#test-services) section of the previous guide.
+This guide will help you gain access to lokinet IRC channels, to access the guide [click here](../Guides/LokinetIRC.md).

 Alternatively, all you need to do is download your favourite IRC client, have `./lokinet` running and connect to a server with the following address `7okic5x5do3uh3usttnqz9ek3uuoemdrwzto1hciwim9f947or6y.loki` with port `6667` and join channel `#lokinet`.